hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 description: Choosing the right JDK-GC combination is important.
 ---

-## Choice of JDK and GC

-In May 2020 we did extensive testing of Hazelcast Jet with several combinations of JDK and garbage collector.
-We tried the following JDK/GC
+With the introduction of the modern, fast-paced JDK release schedule the JVM landscape has undergone a phase change.
+In May 2020 we did an extensive test with various combinations of old and new JDK/GC combinations and we bring you the most important conclusions that should impact your Hazelcast Jet setup:
-combinations:

-1. JDK 8 with the default Parallel collector and the optional ConcurrentMarkSweep and G1
-2. JDK 11 with the default G1 collector and the optional Parallel collector
-3. JDK 14 with the default G1 as well as the experimental Z and Shenandoah

-These are our key findings:

 1. As far as Hazelcast Jet is concerned, JDK version 8 is an antiquated runtime and shouldn't be used.
 None of its garbage collectors have